diekhans/intronProspector/docs/intronProspector.md

 This program allows for integrating splice junction calling into an alignment pipeline.
 Pass-through mode copys the alignment file on `stdin` to `stdout`.
 It can then sit between an aligner outputting SAM and `samtools` that converts to BAM/CRAM.

 Both short-read (Illumina) and long-read RNA-Seq can be process.
 For short-reads, it is recommended to use `--min-confidence-score=1.0`, which is the default.
+For long-read experiments this should be disable with`--min-confidence-score=0.0`.
-Long-read or low coverage experiments may want to use a lower value or disable with`--min-confidence-score=0.0`.
+Low coverage experiment may wish to disable or use a lower confidence filter.
 Introns are as determined by the aligner and indicated in the BAM by `N` operations.

+If a genome is provided, only canonical introns are kept (AT/AG, GC/AG, and AT/AC).
+This can be overridden with `--sj-filter=all`

 Process multiple BAMs at once will use more more memory, as intron counts are not collected per chromosome.
 This mode does not require a sorted BAM and is